About the Journal

 A great tanka evokes a moment so vividly–with such precision of language and image–that the reader may feel as if he or she is experiencing that moment too.
 Therefore, like any good work of literature, a well-written tanka illuminates the human condition and can connect people across time, space, and cultures.

 American Tanka usually publishes twice per year, but may appear more or less often, depending on the editor’s schedule and the number and nature of submissions.
 If you would like to be notified when a new issue is posted, please contact the editor via the submission form.
 (Simply type “Notify” in the Submission Text part of the form.
 You do not need to submit poetry to do this.)

 History of the Journal

 American Tanka was founded by Laura Maffei in 1996 as a print journal.
 Seventeen print issues, edited by Maffei, were produced from 1996 to 2008.
+(Circulation 200+ per issue, with subscribers including university libraries and Poets House.)
 In 2010, Maffei revived American Tanka as an online journal that keeps the one-poem-per-page aesthetic of the original print form.

 History of Tanka Poetry